-On motion by Trustee Grillo, duly seconded by Trustee Baxley and unanimously carried, the Board of Trustees re-adopted the following Village of Rockville Centre Workplace Violence Prevention Program.
+On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board of Trustees formally adopted the Village of Rockville Centre Violence Prevention Program.

 VILLAGE OF ROCKVILLE CENTRE

 WORKPLACE VIOLENCE PREVENTION POLICY

 It is the policy of the Village of Rockville Centre (herein known as the Village) and the responsibility of the Village Administrator, all Department Heads, Supervisors and Employees to maintain a workplace free from threats and acts of violence in order to maintain a safe workplace for employees, residents and visitors to the Village.